 Small business financing can be one tough road to go down, as funding your small business is no easy task.
 Today, we’ll discuss how to make the right financing decisions for your small business, as well as what factors to consider when borrowing money for your venture.

 The two most important factors for companies to be successful with expense management are keeping a close eye on business expenses to determine where and how certain costs may be reduced, and the automation of expense tracking and reporting.
 Learn more about the best practices for expense management in this post.

-If you own a motorcycle and use it as a primary business vehicle, you could be taking a mileage deduction on your taxes.
+If you own a motorcycle and use it as a primary business vehicle, you may be able to take a mileage deduction on your taxes.
 However, taking a motorcycle mileage deduction is different from the IRS Standard Mileage Rate and you won’t be able to apply the standard mileage rate to your motorcycle.
 It is therefore important to keep detailed records of your expenses in order to calculate the actual amount you are able to deduct.

 Do you work from home, or conduct a significant amount of business while at home?
 If you use part of your home for your business, you may be able to deduct some of the expenses for the business use of your home.
 Learn more in this post.

 Learn more about how to form a business and the different forms it can take: Sole Proprietorship, LLC, LLP, S Corp, or C Corp.